Price: $999, £999

 Weight: 6.66 ounces

-The iPhone 12 Pro represents the biggest leap between iPhone generations in years, both inside and out.
-On the inside, there’s fast 5G connectivity (finally) and the world’s first 5nm processor that blows away all Android phones.
+The iPhone 12 Pro represents a big leap, both inside and out.
+On the inside, there’s fast 5G connectivity and the world’s first 5nm processor that blows away all Android phones.
 And on the outside, the iPhone 12 Pro is made both tougher with a 6.1-inch Ceramic Shield display and sleeker with a flat-edge design.

 But the real reason to get the $999 iPhone 12 Pro over the $799 iPhone 12 or $699 iPhone 12 mini is the cameras.
 The iPhone 12 Pro offers not only a telephoto lens for optical zoom but a new LiDAR scanner that speeds up autofocus and enables Night mode portraits.
 Like the other new iPhone 12 models, the iPhone 12 Pro ditches the in-box charger and picks up support for MagSafe wireless charging.

 - iPhone 12 Pro Max review: The big-screen champ

 - Best unlocked iPhones: Where the iPhone 12 Pro ranks

 - The best phones right now

 After testing the iPhone 12 Pro, I believe it’s worth the splurge for serious photographers, but heavy 5G use drains the battery quickly.
 Others may want the iPhone 12 Pro Max, which offers a larger 6.7-inch inch display, even more powerful cameras and longer battery life for $100 more.